benninge/wearable_suit/README.md

 ### App

 The "App" folder contains the app source code.
 The app is programmed with Android Studio and therefore available for Android devices.
-With the help of the "Dancing Suit" app the user can select features for the suit.
-The app run on a smartphone but cannot connect to the suit yet, because the Bluetooth communication to the mainboard is not fully implemented.
+With the help of the "Dancing Suit" app, the user can select features for the suit.
+The app runs on a smartphone but cannot connect to the suit yet, because the Bluetooth communication to the mainboard is not fully implemented.

 The app starts with a splash screen.
 From the main activity the user can connect the suit to the Bluetooth module and slide in a navigation drawer.
-It contains the navigation destinations: Right Arm, Left Arm, Right Leg, Left Leg, Suit, Demo, Info and Share and is shown in figure 5.
-The user can control each body part separately, can set settings for the hole suit, get information about the developer and find the share link for github.
+It contains the navigation destinations "Right Arm", "Left Arm", "Right Leg", "Left Leg", "Suit", "Demo", "Info" and "Share".
+A screenshot of the navigation drawer is shown in figure 5.
+The user can control each body part separately, set settings for the hole suit, get information about the developer and find the share link for github.

 <figure role="group">
 <div align="center"><img src="doc/ScreenshotMenu.jpeg" width="225"></div>
-<div align="center"><figcaption> Figure 5: Navigation Drawer for Dancing Suit </figcaption></div>
+<div align="center"><figcaption> Figure 5: Navigation drawer of the Dancing Suit app </figcaption></div>
 </figure>

-In the activity COLOR (figure 6) the settings for colors can be set.
+In the activity COLOR, which is shown in figure 6, the settings for colors can be set.
 The checkboxes allow the user to select the colors.
-Furthermore, there are activities for the COLORFADE and the AUTOCOLORFADE.
-To get a overview about the functions and what they do, check out the header file ledSuit.h.
+Furthermore, there are activities for the COLORFADE function and the AUTOCOLORFADE function.
+To get an overview about the functions and what they do, check out the header file "ledSuit.h" in the mainboard firmware.

 <figure role="group">
 <div align="center"><img src="doc/ScreenshotColor.jpeg" width="225"></div>
-<div align="center"><figcaption> Figure 6: Activity for Color settings </figcaption></div>
+<div align="center"><figcaption> Figure 6: Activity for color settings </figcaption></div>
 </figure>

-For every of the three activities there is a spinner to choose the blinking-patter of the suit.
-Figure 7 show the contents in a pop-up dialog.
+For each of the three activities, there is a spinner to choose the blinking pattern of the suit.
+Figure 7 shows the contents in a pop-up dialog.

 <figure role="group">
 <div align="center"><img src="doc/ScreenshotDialog.jpeg" width="175"></div>
-<div align="center"><figcaption> Figure 7: Spinner Dialog for Blinking-Pattern </figcaption></div>
+<div align="center"><figcaption> Figure 7: Spinner dialog for blinking pattern </figcaption></div>
 </figure>

 To implement the wireless data exchange the Android Bluetooth APIs are used.
 Following the guide from